idem-lab/traveltime/README.md

 Now that we have the two items of data that we require initially, the next step is to prepare a friction surface for our area of interest.

-We will use the friction surface from Weiss et al (2020) that can be downloaded by `traveltime` with the function `get_friction_surface()`.
+We will use the friction surface from Weiss et al. (2020) that can be downloaded by `traveltime` with the function `get_friction_surface()`.
 This function takes extents in a variety of formats and returns the surface for that extent only.